John Theophilus Desaguliers: Early life and education

 Desaguliers was born in La Rochelle, several months after his father Jean Desaguliers, a Protestant minister, had been exiled as a Huguenot by the French government.
 Jean Desaguliers was ordained as an Anglican by Bishop Henry Compton of London, and sent to Guernsey.
 Meanwhile, the baby was baptised Jean Théophile Desaguliers in the Protestant Temple in La Rochelle, and he and his mother then escaped to join Jean in Guernsey.

-In 1692 the family moved to London where Jean Desaguliers later set up a French school in Islington.
+In 1692, the family moved to London where Jean Desaguliers later set up a French school in Islington.
 He died in 1699.
 His son, who now used the anglicised name John Theophilus, attended Bishop Vesey's Grammar School in Sutton Coldfield until 1705 when he entered Christ Church, Oxford and followed the usual classical curriculum and graduated BA in 1709.
 He also attended lectures by John Keill, who used innovative demonstrations to illustrate difficult concepts of Newtonian natural philosophy.
 When Keill left Oxford in 1709 Desaguliers continued giving the lectures at Hart Hall, the forerunner of Hertford College, Oxford.
 He obtained a master's degree there in 1712.
-In 1719 Oxford granted him the honorary degree of Doctor in Civil Laws, after which he was often referred to as Dr Desaguliers.
+In 1719, Oxford granted him the honorary degree of Doctor of Civil Laws, after which he was often referred to as Dr Desaguliers.
 His doctorate was incorporated by Cambridge University in 1726.

 Desaguliers was ordained as a deacon in 1710, at Fulham Palace, and as a priest in 1717, at Ely Palace in London.

 Lecturer and promoter of Newtonian experimental philosophy

-In 1712 Desaguliers moved back to London and advertised courses of public lectures in Experimental Philosophy.
+In 1712, Desaguliers moved back to London and advertised courses of public lectures in Experimental Philosophy.
 He was not the first to do this, but became the most successful, offering to speak in English, French or Latin.
-By the time of his death he had given over 140 courses of some 20 lectures each on mechanics, hydrostatics, pneumatics, optics and astronomy.
-He kept his lectures up to date, published notes for his auditors, and designed his own apparatus, including a renowned planetarium to demonstrate the solar system, and a machine to explain tidal motion.
-In 1717 Desaguliers lodged at Hampton Court and lectured in French to King George I and his family.
+By the time of his death, he had given over 140 courses of some 20 lectures each on mechanics, hydrostatics, pneumatics, optics and astronomy.
+He kept his lectures up to date, published notes for his auditors, and designed his own apparatus, including a renowned planetarium to demonstrate the Solar System, and a machine to explain tidal motion.
+In 1717, Desaguliers lodged at Hampton Court and lectured in French to King George I and his family.